 In 1974 his work was part of a group drawing exhibition at the SFMOMA entitled MIX GRAPHICS II where he showed a series of works depicting streams and water flow using architectural blueprints as his media.
 That exhibition was pivotal and resulted in solo San Francisco, CA. exhibits at the Wenger Gallery in 1974 and Zara Gallery in 1976.
-A very favorable review by S.F. art critic Thomas Albright led to further solo shows at the Woodward Gallery in Scottsdale, AZ in 1976 and the Arras Gallery in New York City in 1975 entitled “Mountains and Rivers.”
+A very favorable review by S.F. art critic Thomas Albright (link in 'Resume' section) led to further solo shows at the Woodward Gallery in Scottsdale, AZ in 1976 and the Arras Gallery in New York City in 1975 entitled “Mountains and Rivers.”
 Following the Arras Gallery exhibition, Neil was invited to present a solo exhibit of his work in Paris the Galerie L'Espace Varennes.
-The exhibition was canceled before the opening due to the closing of the gallery and paralleling his rapidly evolving career in audio engineering where he worked on eclectic projects ranging from composing musical effects for clients like Levis Strauss & Co. and the infamous Mitchel Brothers, for their film Behind the Green Door, to a six-year stint as production manager of National Semiconductor's Computer Speech Lab.
+The exhibition was canceled before the opening due to the intrigue filled closing of the gallery and paralleling his rapidly evolving career in audio engineering where he worked on eclectic projects ranging from composing musical effects for clients like Levis Strauss & Co. and the infamous Mitchel Brothers, for their film Behind the Green Door, to a six-year stint as production manager of National Semiconductor's Computer Speech Lab.

 Neil’s studio practice is based at Museum Studios, the Peninsula Museum of Art’s studio community building in Burlingame, CA where he frequently has walk-ins who work in the biotech and medical industries or universities.
 Studio visits welcome anytime!
 See Contact for a map and directions.